BrentGrammer/Docker-k8s-academind/NOTES/Kubernetes/Developing.md

   # - protocol: "TCP" can expose multiple ports
   #   port: 443
   #   targetPort: 443
-  # NOTE: it is not uncommon for the targetPort and port to be the same
+  # NOTE: it is not uncommon for the targetPort and port to be the same.
+If your container is exposing a different port then you want to put that here - traffic to the port is forwarded to targetPort
   type: LoadBalancer # ClusterIP - interal exposing, NodePort are other options, LoadBalancer gets you an address reachable from outside and automatic traffic redistribution
 ```